SenseNet/docs.sensenet.com/content/concepts/content-types/21-event-calendar.md

 # Features

-- EventList is a regular conatainer for storing items, this one is created to store Enents
+- The Event Calendar (or EventList) is a regular container for storing Events.
-- EventLists are created under Contents (/Root/Content)
+- EventLists are usually created inside workspaces.

 # Parent type